-We would appreciate having your daughter arrive at Camp between 9:00am and 11:00am Central Time (10am-12pm Eastern Time) so that the check-in process can be completed and your daughter can be settled into her unit by 12pm.
+We would appreciate having your daughter arrive at Camp between 9:00 am and 11:00 am Central Time (10:00 am-12:00 pm Eastern Time) so that the check-in process can be completed and your daughter can be settled into her unit by noon.
 Campers will begin CJL’s organized activities with lunch.

 When you arrive at camp on opening day, you’ll park your car and come to Bidwell Lodge to check-in.
 Here’s what you’ll need at check-in: